sischei/OSM2018/README.md

 ### Purpose of the lecture

 Parallel computation has, next to theory and experiments, become in many fields a well-established and recognized third pillar of science within the last couple of years.
-The emerging computing power available to researchers nowadays reaches up to Petaflop/s, which is several million times faster than an average laptop.
+The emerging computing power available to researchers nowadays reaches up to hundreds of Petaflop/s, which is several million times faster than an average laptop.
 This allows for computer-aided discoveries that would otherwise be impossible.
 Also in modern quantitative economics and finance, parallel computing has become a key workhorse.
 Indeed, processing for example enormous sets of data in a timely